blukatdevelopment/UnchainedWorldsOld/character_creation/classes/alchemist.md

 10. Bison

 ### Devil's Liquor
 This blood-red liquid is always warm to the touch.
 When you drink it, your skin turns the same shade of crimson, you grow a spade tail, and horns grow from your head.
 Unarmed attacks with your horns deal 1d8 piercing damage.
 Wings sprout from your back, granting you a 30 foot flying speed.
 In addition, you gain sight in pure darkness up to 120 feet as your eyes grow completely black.
 You may create magical contracts with willing creatures that will last after the effects of this potion ends.
 The potion lasts 1d4 days, and at the end your hit points drop to 0 and you roll a 20 sided dice 5 times.
 On three or more rolls of 10 or greater, you awaken 1d4 hours later in your prior form.
 If you instead accumulate three or more rolls of 9 or less, you awaken 1d4 hours later permanently transformed into a devil.

 ### Stone Skin Syrup
 This thick, smokey, sweet concoction causes your skin to turn to stone.
 For the next minute, you are resistant to all non-magical physical damage.

 ### Dragon Salsa
 A chunky mixture of stewed peppers, tomatoes, and spices, dragon salsa serves as a full meal.
 Dragon salsa, like dragons has an element associated.
 The default element is fire, but you may add an extra ingredient to change the element.
-Iron dust grants lightning, lemon grants acid, some mint for cold, and a small piece of nightshade plant grants poison.
+Iron dust grants lightning, lemon grants acid, some mint for cold, anda small piece of nightshade plant grants poison.
 For a minute after consuming a jar of the salsa, you may perform a breath attack.
 As an action you create a 15 foot cone of breath.
 All creatures within must make a DC 15 dexterity saving throw, taking 3d6 damage of the element you selected, or half as much on a success.

 ### Necromancer's Pickle Brine
 If you listen carefully, you can hear whispering coming from this salty, sour liquid.
 Submerging a dead tiny creature or a severed limb along with a hair from your body in a jar of this fluid for one day will cause the creature to re-animate as an undead version of itself.
 It shares your turn in initiative.
 When it's within 100 feet of you, you can use your bonus action to command the creature to move up to 30 feet and make and attack(+5, 1d4 piercing on hit).
 It has 8 AC and 1 hit point.

 ### Skillful Spirit
 This clear liquid can take the paint off a wall, and it burns the whole way down.
 A flask of the stuff has ten charges.
 When you take a shot of this spirit, you gain advantage on the next skillcheck you make within 1 minute.
 Make a con save, DC 14.
 If you fail, you become intoxicated.

 ### The Tremendous Gulp
 This flask of sugary fluid produces a powerful rush.
 For the next 1d10 turns, your movement speed doubles, you gain an extra action, and your AC increases by +5.
 When the potion wears off, powerful side-effects set in.
 Side effects include reduced vision, halved movement speed, and disadvantage on all attack rolls.